-- Ind 50.18 Inspections.
-(1) On-site.
-Inspections shall be conducted by an authorized representative of the department to ascertain whether or not the construction or installations conform to the conditionally approved plans, the conditional approval letter, and the provisions of this code. - (2) IN-PLANT.
-Manufacturers of multi-family dwellings shall contract with the department or an independent inspection agency to conduct inplant inspections to assure that the manufactured multi-family dwellings are in compliance with the plans approved by the department.
-All inspections shall be performed by a certified inspector or independent inspection agency.
+H.HR 50.18 Inspections.
+(1) On-SITE.
+Inspections shall be conducted by an authorized representative of the department to ascertain whether or not the construction or installations conform to the conditionally approved plans, the conditional approval letter, and the provisions of this code.

+(2) IN-PLANT.
+Manufacturers of multi-family dwellings shall contract with the department or an independent inspection agency to conduct inplant inspections to assure that the manufactured multi-family dwellings are in compliance with the plans approved by the department, All inspections shall be performed by a certified inspector or independent inspection agency.

-Note: See Appendix A for an example of the inspection progress report (form SB-224B) and inspection report and orders (form SB-2).
+Note; See Appendix A for an example of the inspection progress report (form SR-224B) and inspection report and orders (form SB-2).

 History: Cr.
-Register, December, 1976, No. 252, eff.
+Register, December, 1976, No. 252, cff.
 1-1-77; am.
-Register, May, 1980, No. 293, eff.
+Register, Way, 1980, No. 298, cff.
 6-1-80.

-Ind 50.19 Approval of materials, equipment and devices.
-All materials, equipment and devices not specifically mentioned in this code will be permitted if approved in writing by the department.
+ILHR 50.19 Approval of materials, equipment and devices.
+All materials, equipment and devices not specifically mentioned in this code shall be permitted if approved in writing by the department.
 Sufficient data, tests and other evidence to prove that the material, equipment or device is equivalent to the standards required in this code shall be submitted.
 Upon receipt of a fee and a written request, the department may issue an approval number for the material, piece of equipment or device.
+The department shall review and make a determination on an application for material, equipment and device approval within 30 business days of receipt of all forms, fees, plans and documents required to complete the review.